michaeldkarp/SQL_Portfolio/README.md

 # SQL_Portfolio
-Portfolio to show my SQL skills
+This is a portfolio to show my technical skills in SQL, Power BI, and more.